CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-1.md

 <UIStartingPoint>[Assembly-CSharp.dll]ADOBase.SetupLevelEventsInfo:After</UIStartingPoint>
 ```

 After any version `r69`, use the below settings.
-(You do not need to edit your file at all if you just downloaded UnityModManager.)
+(You do not need to edit your file at all if you just downloaded `UnityModManager`.)

 ```xml
 <StartingPoint>[Assembly-CSharp.dll]ADOStartup.Startup:Before</StartingPoint>